Morecambe branch line: Recent changes

 In May 1987, services from Leeds were diverted to run via Lancaster (with a reversal) rather than directly via Hest Bank, and the Heysham branch was reopened to passengers in connection with the daily sailing to the Isle of Man.
 Promenade was replaced by a smaller station closer to the town centre in May 1994 and the Heysham line singled under the control of the signal box at Bare Lane.
 Following signalling renewal work in late 2012, the entire line is now supervised from the PSB at Preston.

 Services

-Almost all passenger services are operated by Northern, which runs trains slightly more than once per hour in each direction.
+All passenger services are operated by Northern, which runs trains slightly more than once per hour in each direction.
 Most are shuttles between Lancaster and Morecambe, with just one train a day continuing to Heysham to connect with ferries, primarily using Class 156 diesel multiple units.
 A few services continue beyond Lancaster to Skipton and Leeds (see Leeds–Morecambe line), and generally use Class 158 units.